serganto/msdn-content/msdn-lib/Task-ConfigureAwait-Method-Boolean.md

 #### **await** default behavior in terms of synchronization context

-**await** significantly simplifies asynchronous programming, but it is important to understand its behavior in terms of synchronization context, because improper use can lead to unpredictable code behavior, such as weird unhandled exceptions, especially in multi-threaded GUI applications.
+**await** significantly simplifies asynchronous programming, but it is important to understand its behavior in terms of synchronization context, because improper use can lead to weird behavior, such as unhandled exceptions and deadlocks.

 A good explanation of async programming can be found [in this article][8].